IBE160/SG-Lotte/docs/sprint-artifacts/1-3-user-registration-email-verification.md

 *   The verification page should be a new route in the `frontend/src/app/(auth)/` directory.

 #### General Notes
-*   This story heavily relies on the Supabase Auth functionality as outlined in the Tech Spec's "Workflows and Sequencing" section.
+*   This story heavily relies on the Supabase Auth functionality.
 The client-side will use `@supabase/supabase-js` for the registration call.
 The backend will handle the verification email trigger via the `POST /users/register` endpoint.
 [Source: docs/sprint-artifacts/tech-spec-epic-1.md#workflows-and-sequencing]
 *   The frontend UI should be based on the `onboarding1_dark.html` wireframe.
 *   Error handling is crucial for this feature.
-Provide clear feedback to the user in case of errors (e.g., invalid email, password too short).
+Provide clear feedback to the user in case of errors (e.g., invalid email, password too short), aligning with security best practices to prevent information leakage and ensure robust input validation.
+[Source: docs/architecture-2025-11-30.md#security-architecture]

 ---